cvdlab-projects/webindex/README.md

 (The MIT License)

-Copyright (c) 2013 Andrea Barbadoro, Andrea Patrizio, Francesco Maglia, Ilario Maiolo, Matteo Cannaviccio, Sara Vagnarelli
+Copyright (c) 2013 Andrea Barbadoro, Andrea Patrizio, Claudio Pisanu, Francesco Maglia, Ilario Maiolo, Matteo Cannaviccio, Sara Vagnarelli

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the